-I cannot use FTP, Telnet, SSH or Ping to access the Zyxel Device.
+I cannot connect to the Zyxel Device using FTP, Telnet, SSH, or Ping.

-See the Remote Management Chapter 27 on page 262 for details on allowing web services (such as HTTP, HTTPS, FTP, Telnet, SSH and Ping) to access the Zyxel Device.

-Check the server Port number field for the web service in the Maintenance > Remote Management screen.
-You must use the same port number in order to use that web service for remote management.
+- 1 See the Remote Management section for details on allowing web services (such as HTTP, HTTPS, FTP, Telnet, SSH and Ping) to access the Zyxel Device. - 2 Check the server Port number field for the web service in the Maintenance > Remote Management screen.
+You must use the same port number in order to use that web service for remote management. - 3 Try the troubleshooting suggestions for I cannot access the Web Configurator login screen.
+Ignore the suggestions about your browser.